 Is there mobile phone service at B Bar?
 Do you have internet access?

-Cell phone coverage is usually reliable with Verizon, Sprint, and AllTel.
+Cell phone coverage is most reliable with Verizon, with some success on Sprint, and AllTel.
 We have a phone for guest use with a calling card for long distance.
 Internet access is available through our free WiFi network but be prepared for it to be slow.

 What is included in the nightly rate per person?

 Nightly rates per person include all meals, lodging and ranch activities.
-Nightly rates for Vacation Rentals only include lodging and select activities.
+Nightly rates for Vacation Rentals only include lodging.

 How far is it to drive to Yellowstone Park from the ranch?